 In order to improve your indirect spend management, you need concrete, actionable measures.
 Consider these tips to get your procurement department moving in the right direction.

 Developing good relationships with vendors can be a great tool in indirect spend management.
 By looking at your vendors as partners, you can establish joint goals that are mutually beneficial.
-This does not mean that you should be complacent with vendors, but it does mean that you need to employ softer skills to close deals.
-In a recent blog, we talked about some of the benefits of vendor management.
+Of course, this does not mean that you should be complacent with vendors, but it does mean that you need to employ softer skills to close deals.
+In another blog, we talked about some of the benefits of vendor management.

 Automation has taken hold in most other areas of business operation, but procurement departments have been slow to get on board.
-According to a report from KPMG, only 45 percent of businesses felt established in their use of technology and automation in procurement.
+Automation of procure-to-pay processes improved year to year but there is still a long way to go.

 When it comes to indirect spend, a large portion of the problem is simply a lack of knowledge.
-These ancillary needs are not always readily discussed, and some employees may lack working knowledge of things like cleaning supplies and office products.
-This is why you can improve your indirect spend management with education.
+These ancillary needs are not always readily discussed, and some employees may lack knowledge of purchasing processes for the likes of cleaning supplies and office products.

-This education should be multifaceted, and it should include concrete metrics for your procurement team to understand.
-These metrics can help delineate performance requirements, contract compliance, cost-effectiveness and more.
+Education should be multifaceted, and it should include concrete metrics for your procurement team to understand.
+These metrics can help delineate performance requirements, contract compliance, cost-effectiveness, and more.
 Simply defining what needs you have and why those needs matter can help employees make better decisions regarding your indirect spend.

-Too often, procurement departments are not proactive about their contracts for indirect spend.
+Too often, procurement departments are not proactive about their indirect spend contracts.
 This is a mistake.
 It is important to actively review your contracts in this area, ensuring that you are getting the best services, products, and prices.
-We recently discussed the importance of contract visibility in your procurement process.
+We’ve previously discussed the importance of contract visibility in your procurement process.